alibaba/arthas/site/docs/en/doc/faq.md

 Yes.
 Just download the full size package and unzip it, refer to: [Download](download.md).

+### How to use the specified version of Arthas without using the automatic upgrade version?

+1. When starting `as.sh`/`arthas-boot.jar`, you can specify it with the `--use-version` parameter.
+2. Download the full package, unzip it, and cd to the arthas directory to start.
+In this case, the version in the current directory will be used.

 ### Attach the process with pid 1 in docker/k8s failed

 Reference: [https://github.com/alibaba/arthas/issues/362#issuecomment-448185416](https://github.com/alibaba/arthas/issues/362#issuecomment-448185416)